Fetching Data in MCP Apps: Server-Side vs Client-Side Patterns for ChatGPT and Claude (July 2026)

 Get Started

-- Interactive MCP Apps: useAppState - sync user actions back to the model after fetching data.
+- Interactive MCP Apps: useAppState - sync UI state back to the model

-- E2E Testing MCP Apps - simulation files and Playwright patterns for testing data flows.
+- E2E Testing MCP Apps - simulation files and Playwright patterns for data flows

 - MCP App framework